Collective-SB/ISAN/Documentation/Core/README.md

 ![(X-T_{x})^2+(Y-T_{y})^2+(Z-T_{z})^2=r^2](img/eqn2.png)

-A sphere is better than no idea (we have dropped from three dimentiosn of uncertanty to two!), but it's not really great.
+A sphere is better than no idea (we have dropped from three dimensions of uncertainty to two!), but it's not really great.
 That said, it's trivial to now measure to another station, which will give us another sphere of points we should be in.
 Since we've just measured ourselves to be in two different spheres, we know we must be in the intersection of those & we've refined our search to a circle (technically a weird-fat-squarish-torus) of points.
 And so we keep going, another measurement gives us two points & a final measurement singles out one of those. **BOOM, we've done it:** just measure distance to four transmitters & work out the intersection of those four spheres.

 Well, that last bit is actually kinda tricky, made a little worse by the need to fit it all into yolol...
 But we'll do it in the real world first.
 Our four spheres look like so: